tmfg/digitraffic-road/README.md

 ### Running the application

-    $ mvn spring-boot:run -Dspring-boot.run.profiles=localhost # localhost is default, you may leave it out :)
+    $ mvn spring-boot:run -Dspring.profiles.active=localhost # localhost is default, you may leave it out :)

 Or build the JAR file with: